All Posts, General Encouragement, The Beauty of Scripture, Theological Things

 Okay, we start with water.
 (The wine is coming, don’t worry!)

 He invites “everyone who thirsts”…which I’m pretty sure includes all of us.
 Obviously as humans, we all physically need water to live.
 Here, of course, water is a metaphor for deeper things.
 Are you “thirsty” in your soul?
 Is there a sense of dissatisfaction in your life?
 Something important that you lack?
 A feeling that you’re missing something, a longing for wholeness, for spiritual refreshment, for security, for peace, for a love you can trust?
 Here is an invitation for you to come and drink.
 There are ‘waters’ to truly quench your thirst.
 A way to relieve that continual discomfort.
 God knows what we need, and He offers it to us.
+He Himself is the fountain of living water, the relief and fulfillment we long for (Jeremiah 2:13).

 “and he who has no money, come, buy and eat!”